 The OVW Financial Grants Management Guide places responsibility on the grantee for monitoring subrecipients and determining that all fiscal and programmatic responsibilities are fulfilled.
 OVW guidance does not mandate the type of monitoring or the frequency of the subrecipient monitoring that the grantee must perform.
 NHDOJ's internal procedures required that either desk reviews of subrecipient expenditures be performed annually for each subrecipient provided the subrecipient was not already subjected to a site visit.
-We found that desk reviews of subrecipient as required by NHDOJ's own procedures.
+We found that desk reviews of subrecipient expenditures were not performed on an annual basis for each subrecipient as required by NHDOJ's own procedures.
 Further, when desk reviews were conducted the results of the review were not always shared with the subrecipient.
 A 2014 OVW review cited NHDOJ for a lack of subrecipient monitoring.
 As a result of the OVW review, the NHDOJ updated its subrecipient monitoring procedures and took the necessary corrective action.
-From our audit we determined that NHDOJ subrecipient monitoring procedures and took the necessary corrective action.
+From our audit we determined that NHDOJ subrecipient monitoring procedures were adequate and that subrecipient monitoring was being performed.